MDShahedurRahman/retail_data_pipeline/README.md

-# retail_data_pipeline
-A retail company receives raw CSV sales data daily.
-We build a Medallion pipeline:  Bronze: Raw ingestion  Silver: Cleaned + standardized Parquet  Gold: Star schema + business analytics
+# Retail Sales Data Engineering Pipeline (PySpark)

+A complete **Data Engineering Medallion Pipeline** project built using **PySpark**.
+This project demonstrates how raw retail sales data can be ingested from CSV, cleaned and transformed into Parquet format, modeled into a Star Schema, and queried for business insights.

+It is designed as a **portfolio-quality backend data pipeline** that showcases real-world ETL workflows, Spark processing, and analytics-ready outputs.

+---